-Because recruiters spend a large portion of their time reviewing resumes and assessing candidates, you would think preparing a resume would be a piece of cake.
+Recruiters spend a large portion of their time reviewing resumes and assessing candidates, so you may think preparing their own resumes would be a piece of cake.
 However, that’s not always the case.
-If you’re looking for work as a recruiter and struggling to write about yourself, read on for some specific tips and strategies on how to create a winning resume for recruiting jobs.
+If you’re looking for a recruiting job and struggling to write about yourself, read on for some specific tips and strategies on how to create a winning recruiter resume.

 Title, Summary & Key Skills

 At the top of your resume, include a straightforward title such as Recruiter, Recruiting Professional, Recruiting Manager, or Director of Recruiting.
 If you wish, you can be even more precise and specify the industry or career level that best fits your background (e.g., Healthcare Recruiter, IT Recruiter, or Executive Recruiter).
 However, you may risk pigeonholing yourself by using a title that is too exact.